realityministry/IntoTheBible/docs/ministry/evangelism/praise-worship/lord-i-life-your-name-on-high.md

 ## English Lyrics

 **[Verse]**
-Lord, I lift Your name on high.
+Lord, I lift Your name on high
-Lord, I love to sing Your praises.
+Lord, I love to sing Your praises
-I'm so glad You're in my life.
+I'm so glad You're in my life
-I'm so glad You came to save us.
+I'm so glad You came to save us

 **[Chorus]**
-You came from heaven to earth to show the way.
+You came from heaven to earth to show the way
-From the earth to the cross, my debt to pay.
+From the earth to the cross, my debt to pay
-From the cross to the grave, from the grave to the sky.
+From the cross to the grave, from the grave to the sky
-Lord, I lift Your name on high.
+Lord, I lift Your name on high

 ## Spanish Lyrics